Veggie Potstickers are little bites of happiness that the whole family can enjoy.

 - To cook from this state:

-- Heat 2 Tbsp oil in large sauté pan and place 6-8 dumplings in pan over medium high heat.
+- Heat 2 tablespoon oil in large sauté pan and place 6-8 dumplings in pan over medium high heat.
 Cook for 3-4 minutes, flipping once in the process.

-- Grab a lid that will fit tightly over pan and add 2 tbsp water.
+- Grab a lid that will fit tightly over pan and add 2 tablespoon water.
 Cover and reduce heat to medium and allow dumplings to steam for 4-5 minutes.

 - Remove from heat and place on serving plate.